kutty17/aws-multi-region-disaster-recovery/aws-multi-region-dr-project-github-ready/aws-multi-region-dr-project/README.md

 This project demonstrates the design and implementation of a **highly available, scalable, secure, and disaster-resilient web application architecture on AWS**.

-The architecture uses **two AWS regions**:
+The architecture uses two AWS regions:

 - **Primary Region:** `us-east-1`
 - **Secondary / DR Region:** `us-west-2`

-The primary region handles production traffic, while the secondary region is maintained as a **warm standby environment** for disaster recovery.
+The primary region handles normal production traffic, while the secondary region provides a disaster recovery environment.

 The architecture is designed to provide: